Paddling with kids can be tricky if you’re not prepared.

 - Plan your route.
 Think about portage points and ease of access, especially with young kids on board.
 The canoe trails section has over 150 trails across the country where important information like toilets, ‘get in’s’ and cafes are listed.

 - Take a water pistol if all else fails.
-Every kid loves a water pistol.
+Remember, every kid loves a water pistol.
 Fact.

 One last thing…

 Paddling with kids should be fun!
-Enjoy your time out on the water as a family and remember to take plenty of pictures along the way.
+So enjoy your time out on the water as a family and remember to take plenty of pictures along the way.
 The pictures and memories will last a lifetime.
 If you’re new to paddling, we’d recommend learning the basic skills through Paddle Awards so that you feel confident taking your kids on the water.
+Or look at going paddling through a club or delivery centre near you.